 “ships constructed” means ships the keels of which are laid or that are at a similar stage of construction;

 “tanker” in relation to rule 16 mean an oil tanker as defined in regulation 1 of Annex I or a chemical tanker as defined in regulation 1 of Annex II of the Convention.

+Unmanned non-self-propelled (UNSP) barge means a barge that:

+.1 is not propelled by mechanical means; .

+2 has no system, equipment and/or machinery fitted that maygenerate emissions regulated by this Annex; and has neither persons nor living animals on board.

 For the purpose of Chapter 4, —

 “attained EEDI” is the Energy Efficiency Design Index value achieved by an individual ship in accordance with rule 21;

+ship delivered on or after 1 September 2019 means a ship:

+.1 for which the building contract is placed on or after 1 September 2015; or

+.2 in the absence of a building contract, the keel of which is laid, or which is at a similar stage of construction, on or after 1 March 2016; or

+.3 the delivery of which is on or after 1 September 2019.

+Attained annual operational CII is the operational carbon intensity indicator value achieved by an individual ship in accordance with regulations 26 and 28 of this Annex

+Attained EEDI is the EEDI value achieved by an individual ship in accordance with regulation 22 of this Annex.

+Attained EEXI is the EEXI value achieved by an individual ship in accordance with regulation 23 of this Annex.

 “bulk carrier” means a ship which is intended primarily to carry dry cargo in bulk, including such types as ore carriers as defined in SOLAS chapter XII, regulation 1, but excluding combination carriers;

 “calendar year” means the period from 1 January until 31 December inclusive;